richie-ma/cme.mdp/README.md

 ### MBP trade summary

-This is a basic example which shows you how to extract trade summary messages from the raw data.
-CME MDP data disseminate trade summary messages with trade price, trade size, number of orders, and trade aggressor (direction) for most of trades.
+This is a basic example which shows you how to extract trade summary messages from the raw MBP data.
+CME MBP data disseminate trade summary messages with trade price, trade size, number of orders, and trade aggressor (direction) for most of trades.
 Trades that are matched with implied orders might not have an explicit aggressor from the CME.